 Driving in the rain

 Driving in the rain is very different from driving in fair weather.
-When the road is wet, your tyres lose their grip on the road and your perception is dramatically reduced - it is harder to see other vehicles, road signs and the road itself.
+When the road is wet, your tyres can lose their grip on the road and your perception is dramatically reduced.
+Also, it's harder to see other vehicles, road signs and the road itself.

 Even when you have your parent/supervisor's guidance, wet weather can be scary for everyone in the car.
 Look on the bright side – learning to prepare for tricky driving situations now will mean that you’re better equipped to deal with them on your Ps when you’re likely to be dealing with them alone.

 See Tactics for tricky situations for tips to help you prepare for new and stressful driving experiences.

 We’ve put together some basic tips for safer driving in the rain; try working together with your parent/supervisor or driving instructor to see if you can add to the list.

 - Give yourself more travel time.
 This will allow you to drive at a slower, safer pace and cope with the probability of heavy traffic.

 - Turn on your headlights – even in light rain – to help you see, and be seen.

 - Turn on your front and rear defoggers to keep your windows clear.